This information explains the differences between the two sources of rental data: what they refer to, and how they should be interpreted.

 Ministry of Business, Innovation and Employment (MBIE) and Trade Me data

 MBIE publishes rental price data which is used to calculate market rent.
+We use this data for the online market rent tool.
 Its data is also used for regional housing reports and other analytical publications.

-The website Trade Me Property (“Trade Me”) produces median rent statistics.
+The website Trade Me Property (“Trade Me”) produces median rent statistics as advertised on Trade Me Property.

 The two data sources measure different things